q-shift/openshift-vm-playground/README.md

 ## Instructions to create a VM and to ssh to it

-- Log on to an OCP 4.13 cluster and install the Openshift virtualization operator
+- Log on to an OCP 4.13 cluster, install the Openshift virtualization operator and create a `HyperConverged` CR using the defaults
 - Create or select a project/namespace
 ```bash
 oc new-project development